gaoshaoye/Project-Kimi/README.md

 # Project-Kimi
-A dashboard style task progress bar
+A dashboard style task progress bar in Vue3